TimeleapLabs/unchained/quickstart.md

 cp conf.atlas.yaml.template conf.atlas.yaml
 ```

-Edit it and set a name for your node with the `name` variable, set the MongoDB u
+Edit it and set a name for your node, and set the MongoDB u
 sername, password and url to the ones of your MongoDB Atlas instance.

 ### Managing your node